ersoonhao/DjangoRestApiMongoDb/README.md

 note to self:

-Self learning for vue3, Django & AWS deployment for non-relational database MongoDB
+Self learning for vue3, Django & AWS deployment for non-relational database MongoDB with aws documentDB

 ---commands to note---